pikatchu/closedsource/book/0110-the_trap.md

 Leo recognized him immediately—Officer Doyle.

-But Doyle didn’t recognize him.
+But Doyle didn't recognize him.

-"I’ll bring you to Officer Finch’s office."
+"I'll bring you to Officer Finch's office."

 They followed Doyle down a long hallway, until they reached an elevator.